 So, What Do I Do With an Old Vacuum?

 Let’s start with this: dumping it off on the curb isn’t your best option, so let’s cover some safer alternatives for you and the planet.

-1. Recycling a Vacuum
+1. Recycle a Vacuum Cleaner

 No matter where you live, you’re likely to find a local recycling center near you.
 Not sure where to place it when you get there?
 On-site staff will direct you to the correct location.
 Make sure to ask about rates beforehand.
 Most Bay Area recycling centers charge by weight or cubic yards and have a minimum fee for drop off.